 That being said, hip replacement should only be considered as a last resort.
 There are more conservative approaches that may help a person recover from injury, such as:

 - Cortisone injections

 - Anti-inflammatory medication

-In addition, a patient may have underlying conditions that need to be factored in before deciding to undergo surgery, such as being overweight or obese, diabetes, or having a history of heart disease.
+In addition, a patient may have underlying conditions that need to be factored in before deciding to undergo surgery, such as being overweight or obese, having diabetes, or having a history of heart disease.